-By connecting with other university departments and offices, the office supports the needs of students and student communities and identifies resources to respond to those needs.
+The Dean of Students Office is the central campus resource for addressing and responding to student issues and concerns.
+By connecting with other university departments and offices, the office supports the needs of students and student communities and identifies resources to respond to those needs (www.ecu.edu/deanofstudents/).